beginning of content

 • Other ways to relieve stress include exercising and getting enough sleep.

-• Ongoing stress can cause a person to feel exhausted, or feel like they are not coping.
+• Ongoing stress can cause you to feel exhausted or like you are not coping.

-• If you feel like you are always stressed, or aren’t able to manage your stress, speak with your doctor.
+• If you feel like you are always stressed, or can’t manage your stress, speak with your doctor.

 Relaxation techniques can help you manage stress and improve your wellbeing.